ansible/jinja-docsite/CONTRIBUTING.md

 # Contributing

 Hello.
-This is the place where you can contribute **ideas** for a new  Ansible docsite.
+This is the place where you can contribute ideas for an update to the Ansible docsite look and feel.
-This is currently a place for rapid prototyping of what we can do for a future docsite.

 We love it when people submit new ideas, make improvements, and fix our mistakes.
 So welcome!